↑

 Helpful Tips

-• If you don’t like the texture of cottage cheese, try blending it!
+• If you don’t like cottage cheese’s texture, try blending it.
 Add the entire container to a small food processor or NutriBullet, and blend for 30 to 60 seconds or until smooth.

-• Some brands have more liquid than others, making your toast soggy.
-If you see liquid on the top of the cottage cheese, pour it off and give the cottage cheese a good stir.
+• Some brands have more liquid than others, which can make your toast soggy.
+If you see liquid on the top of the cottage cheese, pour it off and give it a good stir.

 • Use a bread hearty enough to stand up to the toppings.
 Soft white bread won’t work here.